 Studies have even shown that it takes a few months for your body to recognize that it is no longer pregnant, although that doesn’t prevent you from getting pregnant again ladies and gentleman!

-If you’re concerned about losing the baby weight, some of it will go naturally with a little time.
+Concerned about losing the baby weight?
+Some of it will go naturally with a little time.
 Some of it takes diet and proper exercise, and if you’re nursing, then that is a natural way to loose as well.

 With the exception of my pooch, which I have due to the cesareans and because I have not properly exercised or dieted for, I naturally lost all my weight by now from two kids.

-My weight gains and losses have been a little different for each pregnancy and and each postpartum.
+My weight gains and losses have been a little different for each pregnancy and and each postpartum experience.

-I had my kids back to back with only 15 months in between, meaning about 7 months postpartum the first round.
-I was still in my postpartum body when I got pregnant again but after having my second I managed to lose more quickly without a ton of effort, and honestly I was very lucky.
+I had my kids back to back with only fifteen months in between, meaning I was about seven months postpartum from the first child.
+Still in my postpartum body, I got pregnant again so I didn’t loose much.
+But after having my second, I managed to lose more quickly without a ton of effort and honestly, I was very lucky.